-Methanex continues to invest in community initiatives throughout Trinidad and Tobago linked to our social investment pillars of Education, Employee Partnerships and Responsible Care.
+Methanex continues to invest in initiatives throughout Trinidad and Tobago which are aligned with our social investment pillars of Education, Employee Partnerships and Responsible Care.

 Volunteering to Positively Impact to Local Communities

-Examples of projects undertaken by team members include relief aid work at local charities, donation of books, school supplies and foodstuff to relief organizations and fundraising for charity.
+Examples of projects undertaken by team members include relief aid work at local charities, book drives, school food supplies to relief organizations and fundraising for charity.

-Following the destruction in the Bahamas by hurricane Dorian in 2019, Methanex volunteers raised approximately US$12,000 to assist with the rebuilding efforts.
+Following the destruction in the Bahamas by hurricane Dorian in 2019, Methanex volunteers raised approximately USD12,000 to assist with the rebuilding efforts.

-Similarly, with the unprecedented economic impacts of the Novel Corona Virus (COVID-19) pandemic in 2020, our team joined forces to demonstrate the Power of Agility by raising approximately US$22,000 to support local relief efforts.
+With the severe negative economic impacts of the Novel Corona Virus (COVID-19) pandemic in 2020, our team joined forces to once again demonstrate the Power of Agility by raising approximately USD22,000 to support local communities.
 Funds raised were directed to the following projects:

 - Partnering with the Supermarket Association of Trinidad and Tobago to provide daily hot meals to an estimated one hundred and fifty (150) COVID-19 Frontline Health Care Workers during the period March to May 2020.